So, this is one of those not so pretty posts, but I promise it is Oh So Handy! Learn how to easily change out an old outlet.

-12. Using your needle nosed pliers, pinch your wires tightly around the screws attempting to close the loop.
+12. Further, using your needle nosed pliers, pinch your wires tightly around the screws attempting to close the loop.

-13. Tighten each screw being sure that the wire stays tightly wrapped around the screw.
+13. After that tighten each screw being sure that the wire stays tightly wrapped around the screw.

 14. If all your wires have been screwed tightly onto the outlet you can gently push your outlet back into the receptacle box.
 Try to rock the outlet in by alternately pushing on the top and then the bottom.
 If your outlet doesn’t go in, pull it out and rearrange the wires so they fold neatly behind the outlet and try again.

 15. Screw in the mounting screws.